Fault-Tolerant Systems (CS449/549)

 Note: This class has a prerequisite of

-Computer Organisation and Architecture (CS245) or permission of
+Computer Operating Systems (CS240) or permission of

 the instructor.